MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/rooms/managed-meeting-rooms-portal-guide.md

 - Snapshot of status at Microsoft Teams Rooms (MTR) device level
 - Basic history and details for every device

-This document provides an overview of the Managed Meeting Rooms Portal (Private Preview) functionality for the current release.

 Important Reminder:

-- Review this section and make sure that access to the portal is limited based on your business needs.
+- Review [Access control: Adding Managed Service Administrator roles in the service portal](#access-control-adding-managed-service-administrator-roles-in-service-portal) and make sure that access to the portal is limited to your business needs.

 ## Terminology
-This is a quick review of the frequently used terms in the portal.
+Here are frequently used terms in the portal.